complexphoton/MESTI.m/mumps/macOS/README.md

 ```
 brew install gcc
 ```
 in terminal.
-This will install the [GNU compiler collection](https://gcc.gnu.org/), which includes the Fortran compiler <code>gfortran</code>.
+This will install the [GNU compiler collection (GCC)](https://gcc.gnu.org/), which includes the Fortran compiler <code>gfortran</code>.
+If you already installed GCC through Homebrew before, this will update GCC to the most current stable version.

+If you update GCC in the future (through <code>brew upgrade</code> or by running <code>brew install gcc</code> again), and the first number of the GCC version changes (_e.g._ from gcc 11.x.x to gcc 12.x.x), then you'll need to update that version number in the <code>LIBFORT</code> path within the <code>make.inc</code> of the MATLAB interface of MUMPS, and recompile that MATLAB interface.

 ### (Optional) OpenBLAS